yashmatkov/fullstack-tutorial/docs/localdevelopment.md

 loads some sample data to work with.
 You can then make calls against the service using the client script.

 ---

+## GraphQL Playground

+This should allow you to connect to localhost (http:)